Chapter I. INTRODUCTION

 CAP: actual production capacity.

-The Possibility Index of 9 sectors are as
+The Possibility Index of 9 sectors are as follows.

 Nine sectors are